wayknowly/TCPServerProject/README.md

 For Windows:

-* Unzip the archive containing `client.exe` and `config.ini`
-* Make sure the application and configuration file are located in the same `client` folder
+* Make sure the application `client.exe` and configuration file `config.ini` are located in the same folder.

 In `config.ini`, the host must be equal to the IP address of the machine where the server is running, otherwise the client will not be able to connect.
 Open **one or more terminal windows** and run: